JATTYz/JATTYz/README.md

 </div>

-<samp>I am Thai 🇹🇭  I am currently studying a master of IT specialised in Software Development at Swinburne University of Technology in Australia 🇦🇺  </samp>
+<samp>I am Thai 🇹🇭  I am currently studying a master of IT specialised in Software Development at Swinburne University of Technology in Australia 🇦🇺.  </samp>
-<samp>I like solving problems.
-I think every problems in this world can be solved 🤗</samp><br>
+<samp>I like solving problems, I think every problems in this world can be solved 🤗</samp><br>
 <samp>depends on what we already know or not.
 But I still can't solve many problems, that's why we need to keep learning and practicing 🤜</samp>

 <samp>To know more about me, simply follow my social media such as Facebook, Instagram or Linkedin.
 I like making new friends and talking about technology.</samp>